 Kev was raised on the Sunshine Coast at Coolum Beach, before living in Coffs Harbour for nine years.
 Earlier this year he and his family moved to Bundaberg, where he is still adjusting to rural Queensland life.

-His debut album, ‘Ten Shades of Blues’, was recorded at the CAAMA Music studio in Alice Springs and will be released Friday 8 July.
-The album will be launched at the Bello Winter Music Festival on 9 July 2016.
+His debut album, ‘Ten Shades of Blues’, was recorded at the CAAMA Music studio in Alice Springs.